 A lot of real estate professionals wonder "How Do I Get Better At Finding Comps?"
 Our answer is that nothing replaces actually DOING THE WORK.
 You get better at finding accurate comps the more you use this method of finding comps.
 Over time, you will get a better eye for seeing why properties sell at certain prices and where your subject property will sell at!

-Be sure to review the section above constantly for finding comps.
-The Real Estate Comp Criteria is the method that we & our clients and students use to accurately analyze property to determine its current or future value.
+Be sure to review the section above constantly to find comps.
+The Real Estate Comp Criteria is the method that we & our clients and students use to accurately analyze the property to determine its current or future value.